RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Related Work

-DBSCAN~\cite{ester1996density} is one of the most classic density-based methods.
-In DBSCAN, the {\it cut-off density} of an object $o$ is defined as the number of objects falling inside a ball of radius $\epsilon$ centred at $o$.
-If the cut-off density of $o$ is higher than $MinPts$, $o$ is regarded as a key object.
+In \cite{ester1996density}, Ester et al. proposed the first density-based method DBSCAN.
+In DBSCAN, a {\it cut-off density} of an object $o$ is defined as the number of objects falling inside a ball of radius $\epsilon$ centered at $o$.
+If the cut-off density of $o$ is higher than a threshold, $MinPts$, $o$ is regarded as a key object.
 When the distance between two key objects is less than $\epsilon$, they are called density-reachable.
 Density-reachable key objects form basic clusters.
 A non-key object is assigned to a basic cluster if it is within $\epsilon$ distance to a key object in the respective cluster; otherwise, the non-key object is treated as noise.
-In DBSCAN, $\epsilon$ and $MinPts$ need to be carefully tuned as they would affect the number and formations of the final clusters.
-Furthermore, DBSCAN cannot handle clusters of heterogeneous densities well as both parameters, even properly selected, are fixed.
-In contrast, in this work, we introduce the novel concept of RNKD, which in effect homogenizes density measures and thus can handle clusters of different densities.
+DBSCAN is sensitive to the choice of parameters $\epsilon$ and $MinPts$, and can hardly handle clusters with heterogeneous densities.
+To overcome these drawbacks, Ankerst {\it et al.} \cite{ankerst1999optics} proposed an enhanced density-connected algorithm OPTICS.
+OPTICS provides a visual tool to help users find the cluster structure and determine the parameters.
+Although OPTICS reduces the subjectivity in a parameter estimation, when dealing with a complex dataset, it is also difficult to determine how many $\epsilon$'s are needed to find potential clusters \cite{Cassisi2013Enhancing}.

-Kernel density is a well-known alternative to cut-off density.
-Kernel density is continuous and is less sensitive to parameter selection.
-However, traditional kernel density methods face the same difficulty as DBSCAN when dealing with complex datasets that contain clusters with different densities\cite{comaniciu1999distribution}, and tend to confuse low-density clusters with noise.
-Consequently, KNN kernel density has been applied to handle such situations~\cite{tran2006knn}.
-The proposed RNKD estimation is inspired by the KNN kernel density with further improvement allowing the inclusion of low-density clusters.
+Kernel density \cite{terrell1992variable} is a well-known alternative to cut-off density.
+It is continuous and less sensitive to parameter selection.
+DENCLUE \cite{Hinneburg1999An} is a method based on kernel density, in which the local peaks (i.e., local density maxima) of the kernel density function are used to define clusters.
+Then, each object is assigned to a cluster by a hill-climbing procedure.
+However, traditional kernel density methods tend to give biased estimation when handling clusters with different scales.
+To overcome this difficulty, KNN kernel density~\cite{Loftsgaarden1965A} has been introduced in the KNN-kernel density-based Clustering (KNNC)~\cite{tran2006knn}.
+In our work, the proposed RNKD estimation is inspired by KNN kernel density with further improvement allowing the inclusion of low-density clusters.